• Skip to main content

 • Adding tart rhubarb to creme brulee contrasts beautifully with the sweet creamy custard.

-Rhubarb on a dark background.
+Rhubarb on a wooden cutting board on a dark background.

 What is Rhubarb?